IliqNikushev/Decorator/.Net3.5/Facade.Unity/README.md

 ### Exposes
 ```
 namespace Facade.Unity:
+    Model<T> extends Facade.Model<T>
-    Model<T>
+    Component<T> where T: Model<T>
     ModelBehaviour<T> where T: Model<T>
 ```

 ### About

-Example using a human that can age:
-See {} // todo

-File structure
+Implements a basic extention of the Facade library that exposes Components to be exposed.

 - Assets/Scripts
   - Human/